fbrbovic/cursor-rule-framework/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)
 [![Cursor IDE](https://img.shields.io/badge/Cursor-IDE-black.svg)](https://cursor.com/)

 A comprehensive, production-ready framework of Cursor AI rules and best practices designed to supercharge your development workflow.
-This framework embodies years of experience working with Cursor AI in enterprise environments, distilled into reusable, maintainable cursor rules.
+If you wanted to do vibe coding but didn't know how to start.

 ## 🚀 What Is This?